 And is it really worth the price?

 We think so.
-From the first strides, you can tell that you have just put on a product that stands out in every way from its competitors.
-And if only because of its durability, its cost is amply justified.
+From the first few steps, we can tell that we have just put on a product that stands out in every way from its competitors.
+And if only for its durability, its cost is amply justified.

 “Try them, you’ll be convinced,” suggests Willa Martire, Nick’s wife and one of the founding quartet.
-This is also what we believe.
+Or so we think.

 In addition, we like the idea of local creators who, as in most business circles, challenge the order established by big brands by offering "boutique" type products.
 This means that they are more artisanal in their approach, therefore closer to the needs of users, and that these entrepreneurs are ready to put money on the quality of the product rather than in their pockets.